PaloAltoNetworks/google-cloud-vmseries-ncc-tutorial/README.md

 ## Simulate Cross-Region Failover
-Simulate aregional failure event for `us-east1` by terminating the BGP connectivity on the `us-east1-vmseries`.
+Simulate a regional failure event for `us-east1` by terminating the BGP connectivity on the `us-east1-vmseries`.
 After failover, the dynamic routes using `us-east1-vmseries` will coverge to use to `us-west1-vmseries`.

 <img src="images/diagram_failover.png">